Ahmed3117/Notes/most used/github.md

 	* remove stash
 		git drop   => remove last stash and its content git stash clear => remove all stashes
+#### revert a commit :
+i need my current code in vscode to be the code of the last commit or any previous commit : the head points to the last commit and this means that the last commit is the current active commit . so we need to change the head pointer to another commit :
+	git reset --hard HEAD~1   ---> point to the last commit
 #### reset commits :
 ##### the problem :
 	you made many commits and pushed them to the origin but you need to remove last commit or more